 Founder & CEO, Fair Trade USA

-Since its launch, Fair Trade USA and its partners have generated almost $610 million in additional income for farmers and workers in more than 75 countries worldwide, allowing them to keep their kids in school, care for the land and steadily improve their livelihoods.
+In 2020 consumer recognition of the Fair Trade Certified label hit 63% and U.S. retail sales of Fair Trade products grew to $8 billion.
+As a result, to date, Fair Trade USA and its partners generated over $830 million in additional income for farmers and workers in 70 countries, allowing them to care for the environment and steadily improve their livelihoods.

-Paul’s rich, first-hand experience over the last 30 years in the areas of sustainable agriculture, grassroots economic development, global supply chain transparency and consumer activation is unique in the certification world.
+Prior to founding Fair Trade USA, Paul worked for 11 years as a rural development specialist in the mountains of Nicaragua, where he founded and led the country's first Fair Trade, organic coffee export cooperative.
+Paul's rich, first-hand experience over the last 30 years in the fields of sustainable agriculture, grassroots economic development, global supply chain transparency and consumer activation is unique in the certification world.
 He is now a leading advocate of “impact sourcing” as a core strategy for both poverty alleviation and sustainable business.